 Subtasks in my project are not responding to rules I've defined for that project

-This will occur if the subtask is not assigned to the project that's under Flowsana control.
-(By default, Asana doesn't assign subtasks to the project of their parent task, so you have to manually perform the project assignment.)
+This will occur by default if the subtask is not attached to the project that's under Flowsana control.
+By default, Asana doesn't assign subtasks to the project of their parent task.

 How to Duplicate Rules